 If garish and bold isn’t what you’re looking for, then you can try the next best thing- contemporary.
-It’s trendy and it still gives quite an impact in the aesthetic aspect.
+It’s trendy, and it still has quite an impact on the aesthetic aspect.
 Let’s say you like having quartz as the material for your countertop.
-You can have a patterned white and grey quartz for the kitchen island while enjoying a white slab of countertop for your stove and sink area
+You can have a patterned white and grey quartz for the kitchen island while enjoying a white countertop slab for your stove and sink area.

-Aiming for a countertop that will take you back years in time?
+Are you aiming for a countertop that will take you back years in time?
 The rustic look is a classic design that never gets old.
-Wood countertops are very versatile in that they can be combined with almost anything.
-It goes particularly well with a butcherblock-type of kitchen design, but you can also pair it up with other surface materials such as quartz, concrete, soapstone, marble or granite.
+Wood countertops are very versatile and can be combined with almost anything.
+It goes particularly well with a butcherblock-type of kitchen design, but you can also pair it up with other surface materials such as quartz, concrete, soapstone, marble, or granite.

-Consider having an asymmetrical design for your kitchen countertop for a truly one-of-a-kind effect.
-Make use of different shapes such as oddly-angled countertops or rounded corners.
-Install a raised wooden countertop as eating space with a marble material right in the middle.
+Consider having an asymmetrical design for your kitchen countertop for an actual one-of-a-kind effect.
+You can make use of different shapes, such as oddly-angled countertops or rounded corners.
+Also, you can install a raised wooden countertop as an eating space with a marble material right in the middle.

-A good pair of countertop material can bring out a whole new look to your kitchen space.
-Try to experiment and you’ll quickly find that there’s an endless amount of customization options ranging in color, texture, pattern, material and of course, design.
-The end result depends on your preference, whether you’re looking for a subtle mix of classic complementary colors or high contrast countertops for a kitchen that wows the visitors each time
+A good pair of countertop materials can bring out a whole new look to your kitchen space.
+Try to experiment, and you’ll quickly find that there’s an endless amount of customization options ranging in color, texture, pattern, material, and of course, design.
+The result depends on your preference, whether you’re looking for a subtle mix of classic complementary colors or high contrast countertops for a kitchen that wows the visitors each time.